SEND Information report

 What parents/carers say

-Parents continue to be very impressed with the provision we provide for our SEN students.
+Parents continue to be very impressed with the provision we provide for our SEND students.
 Parents have also praised the communication, the support and have been delighted with the progress made and the confidence shown by their child.
 Quotes include:

 “My son has been very happy in his first year in Cheam High School; he has settled in fantastically and really grown in confidence” Year 7 parent/carer